Repository Structure

 Unresolved files are skipped

-If a filename isn't found in .openmods/media/, the entry is dropped from the gallery and a warning is logged.
+If a filename isn't found in the manifest's media/ folder, the entry is dropped from the gallery and a warning is logged.
 Check spelling and the file extension.

 quiz faq — questions & answers